bulchuk/games-analysis/bus-performance-analysis/README.md

-# Project - Business performance analysis of an entertainment mobile app
+# Project - Business performance analysis of the entertainment mobile app

 ## Data